 for the association during meetings.
 Think of the secretary as a historian who is working in the moment.
 Ten years in the future, any board member should be able to look back at those meeting minutes and be able to understand, in broad strokes at least, what was going on in the community at that time.

-if you don’t have an effective secretary on your community association?
+What can happen if you don’t have an effective secretary on your community association?
 Chaos.
 Legal problems.
 Lack of cohesiveness among the board.
 Confusion.
 To avoid those, it’s critical to have an understanding of what the secretary does and what qualities he or she should have.

 Board secretaries are not administrative assistants.
 The word “secretary” in this case doesn’t equal “administrative assistant,” although they are sometimes used interchangeably in the corporate world.
 The secretary of a board is a legally-required position with the legal responsibility of maintaining the historical records of the board, not necessarily copying, filing and sending memos.